Skip to main content

 5. Filter amongst all your scores, when looking for an existing score

-Tagging & Scoring Conditions, Rules and Groups
+Scoring Conditions, Rules and Groups

-The various data points are available for all automations in SalesWings, whether for tagging, scoring, or sales alerts.
+The various data points are available for all automations in SalesWings, whether for scoring, or sales alerts.

 Adding a condition